SabrineAmri/multimodal_fake_news_detection/README.md

-# **Multimodal Fake News Detection**
+# **Fake News Detection**

-This repository contains the code for a project focused on **multimodal fake news detection**.
-The goal of the project is to classify whether news articles, leveraging different modalities (such as text and image), are genuine or fake.
+This repository contains the code for a project focused on **fake news detection**.
+The goal of the project is to classify whether news articles are genuine or fake based on textual data.

 ## **Current Features**
-- **Data Preprocessing**: Handles text data preprocessing using NLP techniques and image data preprocessing.
+- **Data Preprocessing**: Handles text data preprocessing using NLP techniques (tokenization with BERT).
-- **Model Training**: Implements a deep learning model using **ViLBERT** to detect fake news using both textual and visual data from a multimodal dataset.
+- **Model Training**: Implements a deep learning model based on **BERT** to detect fake news using textual data from the dataset.
+The training loop includes optimizer setup, loss calculation, and backpropagation.
 - **Evaluation**: Model performance is evaluated using accuracy, precision, recall, and F1-score metrics.

 ## **Project Structure**
 multimodal_fake_news_detection \
 │ \
-├── multimodal_fake_news_detection.ipynb # Jupyter notebook with the main project code\
+├── fake_news_detection.ipynb # Jupyter notebook with the main project code\
 │ \
 └── README.md # Project documentation \
 │\
 └── requirements.txt # Dependencies for the project

 # **Model: ViLBERT**
-This project leverages ViLBERT (Vision-and-Language BERT), a state-of-the-art model designed for multimodal learning, specifically tasks involving both images and text.
-ViLBERT extends the BERT architecture to process and learn from both image and textual data, enabling improved performance for tasks like fake news detection where both modalities play a crucial role.

-# ViLBERT Advantages:
-- Processes both image and text data in parallel streams, allowing the model to understand complex multimodal relationships.
-- Uses transformer-based attention mechanisms to align visual and textual information, making it highly effective for multimodal tasks like this project.
+This project uses a **BERT-based** classifier for fake news detection based on the text data of news articles.
+ViLBERT, a model that combines both visual and textual data, is integrated for future development to enable multimodal processing.

+**Model Training**
+- The model uses BERT from the ```transformers``` library for feature extraction.
+- A **binary classifier** is added on top of **BERT** to classify news articles as fake or real.
+- The optimizer is set up with **Adam**, and the loss function is **Binary Cross-Entropy** with Logits (**BCEWithLogitsLoss**) for binary classification.
+- A training loop is implemented to perform **gradient descent** on the model parameters, using backpropagation to minimize the loss over multiple epochs.

 # **Dataset: FakeNewsNet**
-The dataset used in this project is [FakeNewsNet dataset](https://github.com/KaiDMML/FakeNewsNet.git), which is a comprehensive dataset for fake news detection containing both textual and visual information.
+The dataset used in this project is [FakeNewsNet dataset](https://github.com/KaiDMML/FakeNewsNet.git), which is a comprehensive dataset for fake news detection.
+The dataset currently used in the project focuses solely on textual data, including:

-Each entry in the dataset contains:

 - Text: The news article or headline.
-- Image: An image associated with the news article.
 - Label: A label indicating whether the news article is fake or real.

-FakeNewsNet is built upon two fact-checking websites, **Politifact** and **GossipCop**, and covers a wide variety of topics, allowing for a robust dataset to train multimodal models.
+FakeNewsNet is built upon two fact-checking websites, **Politifact** and **GossipCop**, and covers a wide variety of topics, making it robust for training fake news detection models.
 The dataset combines both social and content-based features to improve the reliability of fake news detection.

 ## **Requirements**
 To run the project, you need the following dependencies: